troycomi/snakemake-training/4_cluster/README.md

 ### Threads
 CPUs are treated differently and have a dedicated directive `threads`.
 We will use this value as input to sbatch as the `cpus-per-task` option.
-It is specified as a number and can be used in the shell command:
+It is specified as an integer and can be used in the shell command:
 ```python
 rule trim:
     ...